 BE SPECIFIC in your funding requests.
-For example, if you are requesting funds for an accessible playground, be specific in the proposed budget indicating the piece of equipment (accessible merry-go-round, swing, etc.,) or part of the process (e.g., poured rubber playground surface).
+For example, if you are requesting funds for an accessible playground, be specific in the proposed budget indicating the piece of equipment (accessible merrygo-round, swing, etc.,) or part of the process (e.g., poured rubber playground surface).
 Include vendor quotes for the specific budget line items.
-DO NOT request a blanket \$25,000 budget line with no detail.
+DO NOT request a blanket \$24,999 budget line with no detail.
 Vendor quotes must be current at the time of application submission.
-Vendor quotes are strongly recommended for all equipment and services.
+Vendor quotes are REQUIRED for all equipment and services.